Grimhild: Völsunga saga

 In the Völsunga saga, Queen Grimhild gave Sigurðr a magic potion that made him forget that he ever married his wife Brynhildr, so that he would marry Gudrun, her daughter, while Brynhildr would marry her son Gunnar.
 However, Brynhildr refused to marry Gunnar, as she would only marry a man who could cross the ring of flames she put up around herself.
 So Grímhildr talked Sigurðr into helping Gunnar marry Brynhildr.
 Since Sigurðr was the only one who could cross the flames, he and Gunnar switched bodies, so Gunnar's body could cross the flames.
 Brynhildr then married Gunnar, because she made a promise.
 When Brynhildr learned that Sigurðr had betrayed her with Gudrun, not knowing he had been bewitched into doing so by Grímhild, she was out to get revenge.
-She ended up killing Sigurð and herself by the end of the saga.
-Grímhildr then made Gudrun marry Brynhildr's brother Atli.
+She ended up killing Sigurðr and herself by the end of the saga.
+Grímhild then made Gudrun marry Brynhildr's brother Atli.
 Gudrun did not want to marry him because she knew he would end up killing her brothers.
 This is the last mention of Grímhild in the Völsunga saga.
 It is probable that, in the original myth, the ring's curse also brought misfortune and even death upon Grímhild herself.